Pingtan County

-Pingtan County (平潭县) is a county comprising 126 islands in the Taiwan Strait, it is under the administration of the prefecture-level city of Fuzhou, the capital of Fujian Province, China.
-Now it is also the subject of newly founded Pingtan Comprehensive Pilot Zone (平潭综合实验区).
+Pingtan County (平潭县) is a county and archipelago comprising 126 islands in the Taiwan Strait, it is under the administration of the prefecture-level city of Fuzhou, the capital of Fujian Province, China.
+Now it is also the subject of Pingtan Comprehensive Pilot Zone (平潭综合实验区).
 The main island is Haitan Island (海坛岛; Hāi-tàng Dō).

 History

 During the Qing Dynasty, Pingtan Ting (平潭廳) was created.
 In 1913, Pingtan County was established.

+In 2009, Pingtan Country was made a pilot zone for cross-strait integration between Taiwan and mainland China.
+This included preferential policies in regard to customs, taxes, investment and land use.

 On September 27–28, 2016, Typhoon Megi brought torrential rains across Pingtan.
 Bus lines resumed normal operations on September 29.

 Geography

 Pingtan County has a total land area of 371 km2, comprising 126 islands, and covers 6064 km2 of sea.
 The main island, Haitan Island, covers an area of 267 km2, or 72% of the county's land area, and is the largest island in all of Fujian.
 Niushan Island is located in the eastern part of the county.
 To the east is the Taiwan Strait.
 The area is the closest place in mainland China (PRC) to the main island of Taiwan.